Starblastr/Folium-Projects/README.md

 # Folium-Projects

 Hello World!
-This is just a simple step by step example of how you can easily scrape your own data from wikipedia and generate a simple choropleth map using folium and a few other python libraries.
+This repository contains simple step by step examples of how you can easily scrape your own data from wikipedia, then generate maps from your data using folium and a few other python libraries.